 Your speech coach is Patricia Fripp.
 She is a National Speakers Association Hall of Fame speaker, in demand executive speech coach, and sales presentation skills trainer.
 A "secret weapon" to corporate clients and sales teams.
-She is the author of How's That Presentation Coming Along? and co-author of Deliver Unforgettable Presentations.
-Her online learning platform-FrippVT Powerful, Persuasive Presentations-is embraced as a "must-have" by speakers and companies worldwide.
+Co-author of Speaker's Edge.
+Kiplinger's Personal Finance wrote, "Patricia Fripp's speaking school is the sixth best way you can invest in your career."